 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the Teacher. - Comply with the Minimum Safety Equipment Requirements as specified in the Transport Canada Safe Boating Guide. - Correctly fitting and Canadian-approved Personal Flotation Device (P.F.D.) or Lifejacket with whistle attached must be worn by all participants and properly secured at all times when: - near the water (for example, on a dock or at a shoreline where the depth of the water is deemed a risk) - in the water (for example, swimming) - on the water (for example, canoeing) - There must be two paddles per canoe, with some spare paddles taken along in case of broken or lost paddles. - Paddles and canoes must be checked for cracks, splinters and leaks. - A repair kit must be available.
+Students must be encouraged to report equipment problems to the Teacher. - Rafts must be provided by the facility.
+Personal rafts must not be used. - Comply with the Minimum Safety Equipment Requirements as specified in the Transport Canada Safe Boating Guide. - Correctly fitting and Canadian-approved personal flotation device (P.F.D.)/lifejackets, with whistle attached, must be worn and properly secured at all times by all students when near the water, on docks and in rafts.